This article should answer:

 1. Start from scratch

-Create a blank category and manually add rules.
+Create a blank category and add rules manually.

 2. Extract rules from selected text